- For modifying global expressions, the ones which will work across all the servers your bot is connected to, you must be a Bot Owner.

 An important thing to note about the triger is that, to be more than one word, we had to wrap it with quotation marks,

 "Like this" otherwise, only the first word would have been recognised as the trigger, and the second word would have been recognised as part of the response.

 There's no special requirement for the formatting of the response, so we could just write it in exactly the same way we want it to respond, albeit with a placeholder - which will be explained in this next section.

 Now, if that command was ran in a server, anyone on that server can make the bot mention them, saying

 It sure is, @Username anytime they say "Nice Weather".
-If the command is ran in a direct message with the bot, then the custom reaction can be used on every server the bot is connected to.
+If the command is ran in a direct message with the bot, then the expression can be used on every server the bot is connected to.

-If you want to disable a global custom reaction which you do not like, and you do not want to remove it, or you are not the bot owner, you can do so by adding a new Custom Reaction with the same trigger on your server, and set the response to
+If you want to disable a global expression which you do not like, and you do not want to remove it, or you are not the bot owner, you can do so by adding a new expression with the same trigger on your server, and set the response to

 Now if you try to trigger

-/o/, it won't print anything even if there is a global custom reaction with the same name.
+/o/, it won't print anything even if there is a global expression with the same name.